 No to lowering the minimum age of criminal responsibility in the Philippines

-We appeal to the Philippine Congress to withdraw this proposed law that will treat children as young as 12 years old as adult criminals.
+We appeal to the Philippine Congress to withdraw this proposed law that will treat children as young as 9 or 12 years old as adult criminals.

 The Philippines already has a separate justice system for children, through the Juvenile Justice Law of 2006, that must be fully and effectively implemented.
 Lowering the minimum age of criminal responsibility (MACR) is a shortsighted solution that will mostly affect the children of the poor.

 The MACR is the lowest age by which a person can be charged in court and jailed.

 We must not ignore scientific evidence that shows that criminalizing children does not solve the problem of children committing crimes; it only encourages re-offending.
 The change we want to see most is the stronger implementation of the Juvenile Justice Law.